marcustyphoon/marcustyphoon/README.md

 Hi!
 I'm Marcus.
 This is my to-do list.
 It seemed like a reasonable place to put it.

-- [ ] make tag tracking+ svg not a background and color it
+- [x] make tag tracking+ svg not a background and color it

+- [ ] test and undraft anti-capitalism changes

 - [ ] converge the no-recommended and my show-originals indicators
 - [ ] maybe make an a/b/c option for the devs of old/shrunk/"shrunk and it indicates who the post is from and has a 'show' button"